 How Temporary Humidity Control Helps Construction Managers with Common Problems

-- Control ambient conditions when weather is uncontrollable.
-Temporary climate solutions allow you to control the indoor dew point, temperature and relative humidity levels so you can meet specifications.
+- Control ambient conditions when the weather is uncontrollable.
+Temporary climate solutions allow you to control the indoor dew point, temperature, and relative humidity levels so you can meet specifications.

 - Maintain the quality of the materials.
 It is common for manufacturers to have temperature- and humidity-related specifications regarding the successful application or installation of products.
 Without the help of temporary climate control solutions, you may not be able to meet such specifications, which could void a product’s warranty if there is a problem with a material’s installation or quality.

 - Avoid budgetary problems.
 The presence of moisture at a construction site can lead to mold growth, the corrosion of metalwork, chemical breakdowns in finishes and adhesives, and structural deterioration.
 When any of these problems occur, your firm has to spend more money to replace the materials and re-install them.
 Temporary humidity control allows your company to get the job done right the first time and maintain the quality of the workmanship throughout a project.

 - Stop using the HVAC.
 Temporary climate control solutions take the pressure off a site’s HVAC units, which are not designed to manage moisture in construction applications and can increase energy costs.